eseidel/space_traders/README.md

 ### Todo

 Logic:
-* Make ships run in parallel (only wait when *all* need to wait).
 * Keep per-ship logs, so can caculate per-ship efficiency.
-* Use the survey when mining from the command ship.
-* Record surveys to be used by vessels at the same location.
 * Record prices seen in systems
 * Once have a list of prices try to find arbitrage opportunities
 * Compute earnings per hour per ship.
 * Pull down https://api.spacetraders.io/v2/systems.json and use that to find the nearest system to a given system.

 UI:
 * Add a Flutter UI.